theianjones/blog/content/variable-spaced-fonts.md

 (package! mixed-pitch)
 ```

+## Company

 Next you may notice that your company completions are off.
 This requires installing `company-box`.
-Doom gives us a flag on company to intall and manage this dependency for us.
+Doom gives us a flag on company to install and manage this dependency for us.

 ```lisp
 ;; .doom.d/init.el